simone-coelho/decision-service/README.md

 ### Running the server

 1. Start the local Redis server if enabling the "User Profile" service.
+2. Run 'server.js' in the "decision_service" directory.
-2. Run 'server.js' in the root directory.
+2. Run 'server.js' in the "datafile_manager" directory.

 ----
 ## What's new